CodingRookie98/faceFusionCpp/README.md

 ## Documentation

-Refer to this [documentation]() for more details on how to use the features.
+Refer to this [DOCUMENT](https://github.com/CodingRookie98/faceFusionCpp/blob/master/DOCUMENT.md) for more details on how to use the features.